nicholasohjj/tp/docs/DeveloperGuide.md

     - 3a1: TutorTrack informs the tutor that the student does not exist.
     - 3a2: Tutor chooses to add the student or retry the search.
     - Use case resumes from step 2 or ends.
+- **4a**: Tutor enters an invalid assignment name (e.g., longer than 30 characters, contains special characters).
+    - 4a1: TutorTrack warns the tutor about the invalid name.
+    - 4a2: Tutor enters a valid name.
+    - Use case resumes from step 5.
 - **5a**: Tutor enters an invalid due date (e.g., past date).
     - 5a1: TutorTrack warns the tutor about the invalid date.
     - 5a2: Tutor enters a valid date.